-Earlier in life I became compelled to understand what created healing and inner freedom, determined to find answers for my own difficulties.
-The various therapists I saw told me I had to feel my feelings, however, I was unable connect with myself in that way.
+Early in life I became compelled to understand what created healing and inner freedom, determined to find answers for my own difficulties.
+The various therapists I saw told me I had to feel my feelings, however, I was unable to connect with myself in that way.
 It occurred to me that my body was so anxious and constricted, I wasn't able to relax enough to feel what was going on.
 That was when I discovered meditation.
 The meditation was necessary to unwind the tension and anxiety in my body so I could finally experience my internal world of feelings.
-Eventually, the practice of meditation allowed me to change the location of my identity, returning to a part of myself that is already effortlessly and freely here.
-The therapy was crucial in that it allowed me to address the obstacles I had with my own development, emotional patterns and relationship with self and others.
+Eventually, the practice of meditation allowed me to incorporate multiple dimensions of being, returning to a part of myself that is already effortlessly and freely here.
+And the therapy was crucial in that it allowed me to address the obstacles I had with my own development, emotional patterns and relationship with self and others.

 My previous training in Psychoanalysis, Somatic Psychology and Mindfulness Meditation provides the unique perspective that unifies my clinical psychotherapy practice.
-Having discovered that talk, insight and intellect alone were not enough to create the necessary healing, I sought training in many different modalities including non-verbal energetics, Somatics (the body,) Eastern Psychology, meditation and the neuroscience of Attachment Theory.
+Having discovered that talk, insight and intellect alone were not enough to create the necessary healing, I sought training in many different modalities including non-verbal energetics, Somatics (the body,) Eastern Psychology, meditation, and the neuroscience of Attachment Theory and Emotional Learning.
 Assisting people in studying how they are experientially organized helps them better understand how their thoughts and emotions can work together to help them feel more joy, confidence and freedom.

 I have worked as a psychotherapist, group facilitator, and educator at Cottage Hospital, The Psychiatric Foundation of Santa Barbara, The Cancer Center of Santa Barbara, Sansum Psychiatric Department and Hospice of Santa Barbara.
-Currently I am in private practice, and working with Mental Health Matters and The Soldier's Project.
-Areas of specialty include depression, anxiety, trauma, identity, relationships, self- worth, aging and illness.
+Currently I am in private practice.
+Areas of specialty include working with depression, anxiety, trauma, identity, relationships, self- worth, aging and illness.

 I am passionate about actively collaborating with you through the process of regaining your confidence, building inner resources and connecting with your truest self.
+I will work with you to help you understand how your symptoms are pointing to deeper causes of distress.
 I am dedicated to delivering excellent results in the shortest amount of time possible.

 Education and Professional License